aleighbrown/facets_snakemake/README.md

 Simple SNAKEMAKE pipeline for running the FACETS copy number https://github.com/mskcc/facets caller on a list of matched tumor/normal bams

-Requires the snp-pileup code from https://github.com/mskcc/facets/tree/master/inst/extcode be compiled according to instructions and in the same folder as the facets.snakefile
+Before running, please make sure you have downloaded and compiled the snp-pileup code that FACETS requires, it's available on the authors GitHub here:https://github.com/mskcc/facets/tree/master/inst/extcode

-To do so, save the "snp-pileup.cpp" and "snp-pileup.h" files into the same folder as the facets.snakefile.
+Download the "snp-pileup.cpp" and "snp-pileup.h" files into the same folder as the facets.snakefile.

-Instructions below from the FACETS github:
+Instructions below from the FACETS github on compilation:

 Installation
 ------------